jamezmca/the-ultimate-guide-to-getting-hired/README.md

 If you follow this guide, you will become one of the top candidates every single time.

+#### Table of Contents

+1. What You Need to Know About Job Hunting
+2. Getting Prepared - Are You Ready to Apply for Jobs?
+3. How to Job Hunt the Smart Way
+4. The Final Step - The Secret No One Tells You

-## ⭐️ What You Need to Know About Job Hunting
+## What You Need to Know About Job Hunting

 Before we get into the nitty gritty of creating an exceptional job application, there's a few things you should understand about the job hunting process from a recruiters perspective.